TriplePlayPay/react-native/README.md

 // Start the transaction
 startTransaction('10.00');

-// transactionResult will begin statefully updating with messages such as:
-// "PRESENT_CARD", cancellations, successes, and other status data

 ```
+The `message` property on `transactionResult` will begin statefully updating with messages such as:
+"PRESENT CARD" when it is ready for the user to pay, "APPROVED" if the transaction submitted to TPP servers successfully, or "DECLINED" for other failures.